scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 DRKey is a key distribution system that scales well with the number of endpoints in the network.
 It relies on two things:

 * Two sides of a key: A fast side, and a slow side.
+Sometimes called fast and slow side of the derivation.
   The ability of deriving a key very quickly on the fast side is necessary for most of its use cases.
 * A grouping of endpoints (such as ASes): The pieces necessary to derive a key, namely the L1 keys, are communicated to each keystore at each grouping (e.g., a keystore per AS).